gltdevlop/InstagramNoteIntegration/README.md

 ### Exe version :
 Download the latest release .zip and extract it
-Put your username and password in the creds file
+Create a creds.txt in the .exe folder and put your username on 1st line and password on 2nd
 Start the IGNoteIntegration.exe

 **You're all set !**